ballesterosbr/consensys_devprogram_project/README.md

 ```
 $ npm install //This take a while with some update recommendations.
 ```
-You must see something like this
+You must see something like this:

 ```
 $ ls